lakinsimmerman/Dietary-Food-Recall/README.md

 ## Step 1 ##
 The first step in a 24 hour dietary recall is the most important step in order to get the most accurate data from an individual.
-Begin by giving a proper introduction of oneself in order to provide a comfortable and welcoming experience.
+Begin by giving a proper introduction of oneself to provide a comfortable and welcoming environment.
 Next, let the client know that they are in a safe and judgement free zone to talk about their food consumption.
 Often times people feel as though they will be judged based on the foods they consume; therefore, they choose to withhold information about the food choices that they make.
 This fear of judgement can disrupt the accuracy and goal of the 24 hour recall.
 You must keep in mind that this recall is not about making someone feel bad about what they consume, but rather how you can help them.
 To begin the food recall, ask the client to be as accurate and honest as possible.

-**Points of Emphasis**
+**Note**

 Explain why you are asking questions and the goal of a 24 hour food recall.